 Authorised Witness CD Destruction

-The CD destruction process put in place by the the NHS England and NHS Improvement North East and Yorkshire Controlled Drugs Accountable Officer enables the authorisation of a registered colleague within the pharmacy team to act as an authorised witness during the pandemic.
+The CD destruction process put in place by the the NHS England North East and Yorkshire Controlled Drugs Accountable Officer enables the authorisation of a registered colleague within the pharmacy team to act as an authorised witness during the pandemic.
 This will allow the CDs to be denatured at a convenient time, promptly free up capacity in the CD cabinet(s) and without the additional burden of waiting for a third-party authorised person to attend.

 Authorisation must be granted by the CDAO BEFORE any controlled drugs are destroyed.
 Pharmacy contractors will need to:

 - Download the application form and signature sheet below.